 - Self-Refereeing — Players are responsible for their own foul and line calls.
 Players resolve their own disputes.

 - Spirit of the Game — Ultimate stresses sportsmanship and fair play.
 Competitive play is encouraged, but never at the expense of respect between players, adherence to the rules, and the basic joy of play.

-If you want to gain a deeper knowledge and understanding, check out the official USAU 11th Edition rules.
+If you want to gain a deeper knowledge and understanding, check out the official USAU Rules of Ultimate 2020-2021.
 This is a great resource, with many explanations of finer details, intended interpretations, reasons, etc.

 The Official Rules of Ultimate

 Halifax Ultimate Rules